selbekk/summaizer/README.md

-PRIVATE_OPEN_AI_API_KEY="your private open ai api key" BEGINNING_OF_NAME_OF_LIST_TO_SUMMARIZE="the (beginning of the) name of the list you want summarized" SUMMARY_HEADING="the heading of the summary"
+PRIVATE_OPEN_AI_API_KEY="your private open ai api key" BEGINNING_OF_NAME_OF_LIST_TO_SUMMARIZE="the (beginning of the) name of the list you want summarized" SUMMARY_HEADING="the heading of the summary" SUMMARY_LANGUAGE="the language of the summary (e.g. en-US, nb-NO, Norwegian Bokmål)"
 ```

 You can also run this command to create the `.env` file with some sample content: